dilsonlira/easierlog/README.md

     print(f'{some_variable=}')

-But not so easy when comparing to easylog:
+But not so easy when comparing to easierlog:

     log(some_variable)